Collisteru/Melvil/README.md

 * A state of being read
 * A priority (Position in the list)

-Mortimer has many features that improve its user experience, like:
+There are many features that make your life easier:

 * Smooth command line interaction with [Typer](https://github.com/tiangolo/typer) and [Inquirer](https://github.com/kazhala/InquirerPy)
 * Fuzzy searching for book titles for nearly all commands, so you don't have to type the whole title every time.
 Don't remember a title name?
 No problem, fuzzy search by tag is available, too.